asteria-team/asteria/src/mlops/orchestration/README.md

         max_request_size=20000
     )

 # Send a message.
-Note mlops_msg is an instance of the MLOPS_Message class
+Note mlops_msg is an instance of the MLOpsMessage class
 new_prod.send(mlops_msg)
 new_prod2.send(mlops_msg)
 ```